baatax/PharmEFund/README.md

 # PharmaLedger_funding
 This repo contains the smart contracts for a blockchain based environment for funding projects and posting projects on a bounty board.
 It was designed by Team Novartis of the 2022 Blockchain Challenge hosted by the University of Basel.
-The system consists of three smart contracts: a basic ERC-20 token used for paying the contracts, a bounty board project
+The system consists of three smart contracts: a basic ERC-20 token used for paying the contracts, a bounty board contract where bounties can be funded by multiple parties and a funding round contest that facilitates the aggregation and distribution of funds.